tale-toul/OCP4AzureIPI/README.md

 ```
 * If an [Application Gateway](#accessing-a-private-openshift-cluster-from-the-internet) has been created using the terraform module in this repository, remove it following the instruction in [this section ](#application-gateway-decommission)

-## Accessing a private OpenShift Cluster from The Internet
+## Accessing a Private OpenShift Cluster from The Internet
 If the Openshift cluster deployed following the instructions in this repository is private, the API and any application deployed in it are not accessible from the Internet.
-This may be the desired state when the cluster is deployed, but at a later time when the cluster is fully set up and production applications are deployed and ready, it is possible that a particular set of applications or even the API are expected to be publicly available.
+This may be the desired state right after installation, but at a later time, when the cluster is fully set up and production applications are ready, it is possible that a particular set of applications or even the API are expected to be publicly available.

 There are many options to make applications and API publicly available, this repository includes a terraform module that can be used for such purpose, it can be found in the directory __Terraform/AppGateway__.
 This module creates an [application gateway](https://docs.microsoft.com/en-us/azure/application-gateway/) that provides access to the applications running in the cluster and optionally to the API endpoint.